Jaredabera/2022-05-05-DC-AUWC-/index.md

 you can use the section below.

 Move the 'endcomment' tag above the beginning of the following
+{% endcomment %}
 <p> tag to make this section visible.

 Edit the text to match who can attend the workshop.
 For instance:
-- This workshop is open to affiliates to ABC university.
+- This workshop is open to affiliates to Ambo University-Woliso Campus Senior Academic Staff.
-- This workshop is open to the public.
+- This workshop is open to the public conditionally.
-- If you are interested in attending this workshop, contact me@example.com for more information
+- If you are interested in attending this workshop, contact yared3778@gmail.com  or yared.abera@ambou.edu.et for more information

 <p id="who-can-attend">
     <strong>Who can attend?:</strong>
-    This workshop is open to Academic Staff and Staff engaged in Research Works
+    This workshop is open to Academic Staff and Staff engaged in Research Works at Ambo University Woliso Campus
 </p>
-{% endcomment %}

 <hr/>